 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, which statements involve substantial risks and uncertainties.
 Forward-looking statements generally relate to future events or our future financial or operating performance.
-In some cases, you can identify forward-looking statements because they contain words such as "may," "will," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans or intentions.
+In some cases, you can identify forward-looking statements because they contain words such as "may," "will," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "protential" or "continue" or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans or intentions.
 Forward-looking statements contained in this Quarterly Report on Form 10-Q include, but are not limited to, statements about:

-- the development of our drug candidates, including when we expect to undertake, initiate and complete clinical trials of our product candidates; - · expectation of or dates for commencement of clinical trials, investigational new drug filings and similar plans or projections; - the regulatory approval of our drug candidates, including our ability to obtain and maintain orphan drug designation for our lead product candidate CAP-1002; - our use of clinical research centers, third party manufacturers and other contractors; - our ability to find collaborative partners for research, development and commercialization of potential products; - · our ability to manufacture products for clinical and commercial use; - · our ability to protect our patents and other intellectual property; - · our ability to market any of our products; - · our ability to compete against other companies and research institutions; - · our ability to expand our operations internationally; - · the effect of potential strategic transactions on our business; - acceptance of our products by doctors, patients or payors and the availability of reimbursement for our product candidates; - · our ability to raise additional financing; - · our ability to attract and retain key personnel; and - · the volatility of our stock price.
+- + the development of our drug candidates, including when we expect to undertake, initiate and complete clinical trials of our product candidates; - · expectation of or dates for commencement of clinical trials, investigational new drug filings and similar plans or projections; - · regulatory developments involving products, including the ability to obtain regulatory approvals or otherwise bring products to market; - the regulatory approval of our drug candidates, including our ability to obtain and maintain orphan drug designation for our lead product candidate CAP-1002; - · our use of clinical research centers, third party manufacturers and other contractors; - · our ability to find collaborative partners for research, development and commercialization of potential products; - · our ability to manufacture products for clinical and commercial use; - · our ability to protect our patents and other intellectual property; - · our ability to market any of our products; - · our ability to compete against other companies and research institutions; - · our ability to expand our operations internationally; - the effect of potential strategic transactions on our business; - · acceptance of our products by doctors, patients or payors and the availability of reimbursement for our product candidates; - · our ability to raise additional financing; - · our ability to attract and retain key personnel; and - · the volatility of our stock price.